Which Microgreen Soil is Best -Part 2

 In the last photo, you can also see small true leaves forming on the basil growing in the peat-based mix.

-Is the reason for the developmental difference because the smaller basil seeds (compared to cabbage seeds) don't contain as much starch?
-And the basil seedlings are using the available nutrients in the potting mixes to grow?
+Is the reason for the developmental difference because the smaller basil seeds (compared to cabbage seeds) don’t contain as much starch?
+And the basil seedlings use the available nutrients in the potting mixes to grow sooner than the cabbage?

 We believe so.